gulpjs/undertaker/README.md

 - `set(taskName, fn)`: add task to the registry.
 If `set` modifies a task, it should return the new task.
 - `tasks()`: returns an object listing all tasks in the registry.

+You should not call these functions yourself; leave that to Undertaker, so it can keep its metadata consistent.

 The easiest way to create a custom registry is to inherit from [undertaker-registry](https://www.npmjs.com/package/undertaker-registry):